Julia Lopez (politician): In government (2017–2024)

-In opposition
+In opposition (2024–)

 At the 2024 general election, Lopez was again re-elected, with a decreased vote share of 32.5% and a decreased majority of 1,943.
-Lopez was appointed Shadow Secretary of State for Culture, Media & Sport in the Shadow Cabinet of Rishi Sunak.
-After the 2024 Conservative Party leadership election, Lopez was appointed Parliamentary Private Secretary to the Leader of the Opposition Kemi Badenoch.
+Lopez was appointed Shadow Secretary of State for Culture, Media & Sport in the Sunak shadow cabinet.
+Following the 2024 Conservative leadership election, Lopez was appointed Parliamentary private secretary to the Leader of the Opposition Kemi Badenoch.

 In July 2025 Lopez was appointed Shadow Secretary of State for Science, Innovation and Technology, and was replaced as Parliamentary Private Secretary to the Leader of the Opposition by John Glen.

+In August 2026, Lopez was appointed interim Shadow Secretary of State for Business, standing in for Claire Coutinho who was on maternity leave until the end of 2026.
+Coutinho was appointed to replace Andrew Griffith on his promotion to Shadow Chancellor.

 Personal life

-Lopez married Lorenzo López in September 2017.
+Lopez married El Salvador-born Lorenzo López in September 2017.
 The couple have two children.